11 Days Honeymoon Historical Holiday in Egypt Tour Details

 At Abu Simbel, there are two enormously impressive rock temples.
 They are two temples that Ramses II, in the 13th century BC, hewn out of the cliff.
 The biggest one was built as a tribute to the king’s triumph in the Battle of Kadesh, while the other one was built in honor of the magnificent queen Nefertari, who was the king’s wife.
 The two temples’ relocation in 1968 with assistance from UNESCO is what surprises people the most; otherwise, Lake Nasser would have flooded the two temples.

-After your tour is done, we’ll drive you back to Aswan so you may have lunch at a terrific Egyptian restaurant before returning to your hotel for the night.
+We’ll take you back to Aswan when your tour is over so you may eat lunch at a fantastic Egyptian restaurant before going to your hotel for the night.

 Day Six: Discover Luxor East Bank’s Hidden Treasures

-You will be picked up from your Aswan hotel after breakfast and checked out to be transferred to the Aswan train station to board your first-class train to the ancient city of Luxor.
-Once there, you will be met by your private tour guide who will lead you on an exciting tour of some of the top Luxor tourist attractions on the east bank, including:
+After breakfast, a driver will pick you up from your hotel in Aswan and drive you to the train station, where you will board a first-class train to the ancient city of Luxor.
+Your private tour guide will meet you there and take you on an exciting tour of some of the major Luxor tourist attractions on the east bank, which will include:

 Temple of Karnak